Tata Tea Museum Munnar

 Munnar is a paradise for nature lovers featured with green valleys and orange plantations.
 The Tata Tea Museum Munnar was established in the year 2005 in the town of Idukki in the Southern state of Kerala.
 Munnar has a great history in the world of tea production and due to this, it attracts huge tourists from all over the world.
 Situated at the Nalluthani Estate of Munnar, the museum depicts machinery and photographs regarding the history of tea production from the past to the present.
 There is also a legacy of those hard workers who have given their best to make the tea plantations live longer.
 The records of the journey of the tea plantations with a history of improvement from time to time are kept in this museum.

 Belongings of the Museum

-- The evolution of ordinary tea roller to that of present-day automated tea machine is seen here.
+- The evolution of the ordinary tea rollers to that of the present-day automated tea machines is seen here.

 - Stages of how tea was being processed from time to time are shown that includes the production of black tea too.

-- In the year 1920, they used the ‘Pelton Wheel’ for generating power plant.
+- In the year 1920, they used the ‘Pelton Wheel’ for generating power plants.
 This one is also present there.

 - The ancient sundial used in the year 1913 could be seen.

-- There is a room where are varieties of teas are demonstrated is another major attraction.
+- There is a room where are a variety of teas are demonstrated is another major attraction.